openphacts/ops-docker/README.md

 and `docker-compose` commands without using `sudo`.
 Note that this would effectively be giving your user privileged `root` access to the host machine._

+## Disk space for Docker

 You will need about 100 GB of disk space for the Open PHACTS Docker containers and data.
-Check:
+Check on the docker host:

     sudo df -h /var/lib/docker/

 If you do not have enough space on the right permission, you might want to edit `-volumes` in `docker-compose.yml`, or simply do the equivalent of: